William Van Alen: Life

-William Van Alen was born in Brooklyn, New York in 1883 to James Van Alen and Ina C. Van Alen (' Harder) both from Dutch descent.
+William Van Alen was born in Brooklyn, New York, in 1883.
 He attended Pratt Institute while working for the architect Clarence True.
 He also studied for three years at the Atelier Masqueray, the first independent architectural atelier in the United States, founded by Franco-American architect Emmanuel Louis Masqueray.

 After finishing his studies, Van Alen worked for firms in New York, notably working on the Hotel Astor in 1902 for Clinton & Russell, before he was awarded the Paris Prize scholarship in 1908.
 The scholarship led to his studying in Paris, in the atelier of Victor Laloux at the École des Beaux-Arts.

 By the time Van Alen returned to New York in 1910, he had become interested in new architectural styles, including the modernism for which he later became known.
 In 1911 he formed a partnership with H. Craig Severance, another architect with similar professional interests but a very different personal style.
 Severance was gregarious and charming, while Van Alen was more introverted.
 The partnership prospered and became known for its distinctive multistory commercial structures.
 It completed a building in 1914 in Lower Manhattan that was notable for having storefront windows that were flush with the walls rather than set back, an innovation that later became a standard practice.
 In the 1920s, Severance and Van Alen began to get bigger commissions, but their relationship grew more strained due to their personal differences, and the partnership dissolved in 1924.

 Severance and Van Alen continued to practice on their own in New York, but Van Alen found it difficult to obtain large commissions and sustained his office with smaller commissions.
 In the mid-1920s he received two of these from Childs Restaurants, an early restaurant chain that was known for the quality of its architecture.
 His design for 604 Fifth Avenue, a slender six-story building in Midtown Manhattan completed in 1925, incorporated curved glass corner windows which lacked a supporting corner post, another innovation that later became common.
 This building, which housed a Childs restaurant on its lower floors, garnered notice from Le Corbusier and other prominent architecture critics.
 His design for another Childs location at 2 Massachusetts Ave.
 NW in Washington, DC, completed in 1926, was very different.
 A single-story stone structure on a small triangular plot near Union Station, it featured large arched windows.
 Though Childs vacated both structures in the 1950s, they were extant and in use in 2014, the Manhattan building as a restaurant and the Washington building as a bank.